SadTigger/cv-for-fun/README.md

 # cv-for-fun

 #Trying improve some skills in bash and cv.

-# Don't forget chmod +x cv.sh before use.
+And start be more attentive.